MicrosoftDocs/PowerShell-Docs/dsc/reference/resources/windows/groupResource.md

 Group GroupExample
 {
     # This removes TestGroup, if present
-    # To create a new group, set Ensure to "Present“
+    # To create a new group, set Ensure to "Present"
     Ensure = "Absent"
     GroupName = "TestGroup"
 }